oracle/weblogic-azure/aks/updateAppTemplate.md

 {% include variables.md %}

-# Apply Update Application ARM Template to {{ site.data.var.wlsFullBrandName }} that is running on AKS
+# Update the Java application in an existing {{ site.data.var.wlsFullBrandName }}

-This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} with Java EE applications using Azure CLI.
+This page documents how to update an existing deployment of {{ site.data.var.wlsFullBrandName }} with a Java EE applications using Azure CLI.

-You can invoke the ARM template to:
+You can invoke this ARM template to:

 - Update a running Java EE application with new version.

 - Remove a running Java EE application.

 - Deploy a new Java EE application.

-The template will only update the application deployments in WebLogic cluster, without any change to other configuration.
+The template will only update the application deployments in the {{ site.data.var.wlsFullBrandName }} cluster, without any change to other configuration.

 ## Prerequisites